 - The Church of Jesus Christ of Latter-Day Saints sells dehydrated potato flakes with a 30-year shelf life in a 1.8 lb. #10 can for $6.50.

-- They are useful for making rolls, pancakes, thickening sauces, shepherd’s pie, and mashed potatoes.
-Use them any recipe that calls for mashed potatoes.
+- Use potato flakes for making rolls, pancakes, thickening sauces, shepherd’s pie, and mashed potatoes.
+Or any recipe that calls for mashed potatoes.

 Best wishes and stay healthy,

 Purchase my food storage and emergency preparedness items in my Etsy shop.